 From tone of voice, facts and figures, down to colors, fonts, and company logos – your brand is filled with markers along the way that remind your audience they’re experiencing a brand they know.
 Over multiple brand interactions, consistency builds trust.
 In regulated environments, brand consistency avoids penalties and legal risks.

 Case in point: Boys and Girls Club of America

 One organization that embodies brand consistency well is the Boys and Girls Club of America (BGCA).
 With a mission of enabling young people to reach their full potential as productive, responsible, and caring citizens, this organization’s brand promise is not only inspiring, it’s often life-changing for the communities it serves.

 With such a massive undertaking, it’s critical for this brand to be consistent within every interaction its members have with the organization.
-But with over 150 years of company history, an audience size in excess of 3.7 million youths across the country, and 4,100 local affiliates in a variety of community types, maintaining that consistency does not come easy.
+But with over 150 years of company history, an audience size in excess of 3.7 million youths across the country, and 4,100 local affiliates in a variety of community types, maintaining that consistent brand image does not come easy.

-This brand adheres to 3 key guidelines that every company should consider to ensure consistency:
+This organization adheres to 3 key brand guidelines that every company should consider to ensure consistency: